-In summary, our data provided here demonstrate a novel role for NKG2D on CD8+ T-cells in mediating GVHD and GVT effects, which is therapeutically exploitable.
-In addition to being directly applicable to the clinical setting, our data yield insight into the nature of the events underlying immune recognition of GVHD target cells by allogeneic CD8+ T-cells.
-A greater understanding of the mechanisms that control NKG2D receptor and NKG2D ligand expression might lead to improved therapeutic interventions capable of augmenting NKG2D-mediated immune responses.
+the clinical setting, our data yield insight into the nature of the events underlying immune recognition of GVHD target cells by allogeneic CD8+ T cells.
+A greater understanding of the mechanisms that control NKG2D receptor and NKG2D ligand expression might lead to improved therapeutic interventions capable of augmenting NKG2Dmediated immune responses.

-Acknowledgements
+Acknowledgments

-We thank Avinash Bhandoola for careful reading of this manuscript and members of the

-Kambayashi, Behrens, Koretzky, Nichols, and Bassiri lab for advice.
-We also thank Mariko

-Okumura and Wen Lu for technical assistance.
-This work was supported by grants from the
+The authors thank Avinash Bhandoola for careful reading of this manuscript and members of the Kambayashi, Behrens, Koretzky, Nichols, and Bassiri laboratory for advice; and Mariko Okumura and Wen Lu for technical assistance.

-Translational Center of Excellence in Hematological Malignancies of the Abramson Cancer

-Center and the National Institutes of Health (R01HL107589, R01HL111501, T32HL007775,
+This work was supported by grants from the Translational Center of Excellence in Hematological Malignancies of the Abramson Cancer Center and the National Institutes of Health, National Heart, Lung, and Blood Institute (R01HL107589, R01HL111501, T32HL007775) and National Cancer Institute (P30CA016520).

-P30CA016520).